Cyphrme/Coze/README.md

 behavior of software that receives such an object is unpredictable."
 Also note that Javascript objects (ES6) and Go structs already require unique names.

-Duplicate fields are a security issue, a source of bugs, and and a surprising behavior to users.
+Duplicate fields are a security issue, a source of bugs, and a surprising behavior to users.
 See the article, "[An Exploration of JSON Interoperability Vulnerabilities](https://bishopfox.com/blog/json-interoperability-vulnerabilities)"